nzherald/nz_constituencies_geojson/README.md

 nz_constituencies_geojson
 ============================

-Census Community Board boundaries as used by Statistics New Zealand, converted to GeoJSON
+Census Constituencies boundaries as used by Statistics New Zealand, converted to GeoJSON

 ### Use with Bower: